Sendarox/Hive-JumpPads/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-Current Plugin version is located in:
+Current Plugin version is located here:
 ```
 com/Sendarox/HiveJumpPads/..
 ```

-Older Hive JumpPads versions can be found:
+Older Hive JumpPads versions can be found here:
 ```
 Older_Versions/vX_X/..
 ```